 How to Treat Your Child’s Fever

 I have been a pediatric nurse for nine years.
 I have learned in that time that nothing scares most parents worse than when their little one has a fever.
 Believe me, I’ve been there.
-This post may contain affiliate links.
-If you purchase an item or service through any of my links, I will earn a small commission at no extra cost to you.

 When I first started out as a pediatric nurse my one year old developed a fever of 104.7.
 I was on the phone with my nurse manager in tears, “But this is MY baby.
 His fever is too high!”
 She talked me down and helped me care for him at home.
 Everything turned out just fine.
 I appreciated her empathy and patience so much that day.